Juvenile Idiopathic Arthritis (JIA)

 Diagnosis is based on the child's symptoms and a physical examination because there is no single definitive laboratory test to diagnose the disease.

-Children receive drugs to treat pain and inflammation.
+Children receive drugs to reduce inflammation and treat pain.

 Physical therapy, including flexibility exercises, helps enhance joint movement.